Sinaloa: History

 Sinaloa belongs to the northern limit of Mesoamerica.
-From the Fuerte River to the north is the region known as Aridoamerica, which includes the desert and arid places of northern Mexico.
+To the north, the Fuerte River marks the region known as Aridoamerica, which includes the deserts and arid regions of northern Mexico and southwestern United States.
 Before European contact, the territory of Sinaloa was inhabited by groups such as the Cahitas, the Tahues, the Acaxees, the Xiximes, the Totorames, the Achires and the Guasaves.

 In 1531, Nuño Beltrán de Guzmán, with a force of over 10,000 men, established a Spanish and allied Indian outpost at San Miguel de Culiacán.
 Over the next decade, the Cahíta suffered severe depopulation from conquest, smallpox and other diseases brought by Europeans.
+The northern region of the state was colonized by Francisco de Ibarra, who founded a settlement in 1563 that later became El Fuerte, named after the fort built there in 1610 under the direction of Diego Martínez de Hurdaide.

 The Spanish organized Sinaloa as part of the gobierno of Nueva Galicia.
-In 1564, the area was realigned: the area of Culiacán and Cosalá remained in control of Nueva Galicia, while the areas to the north, south and west were made part of the newly formed Nueva Vizcaya province, making the Culiacán area an exclave of Nueva Galicia.
+In 1564, the area was realigned: the area of Culiacán and Cosalá remained in control of Nueva Galicia, while the areas to the north, south, and west were made part of the newly formed Nueva Vizcaya province, making the Culiacán area an exclave of Nueva Galicia.
 The first capital of Nueva Vizcaya was located in San Sebastián, near Copala, but was moved to Durango in 1583.

 Starting in 1599, Jesuit missionaries spread out from a base at what is now Sinaloa de Leyva and by 1610, the Spanish influence had been extended to the northern edge of Sinaloa.
-In 1601, the Jesuits' movement into the eastern part of Sinaloa led to the Acaxee going to war.
-The Spanish eventually managed to reassert authority in the Sierra Madre Occidental region and executed 48 Acaxee leaders.
+In 1601, the Jesuits' movement into the eastern part of Sinaloa prompted the Acaxee Rebellion.
+The Spanish eventually managed to subdue the indigenous peoples of the Sierra Madre Occidental region and executed 48 Acaxee leaders.
+An account of the region’s evangelization and colonial history was written by the Jesuit missionary Andrés Pérez de Ribas in Historia de los Triunfos de Nuestra Santa Fe, published in 1645.
+During the late colonial period, Sinaloa formed part of the province of New Navarre and later as part of the intendancy of Arizpe within the Provincias Internas, a frontier administrative region of New Spain established to consolidate control over the northwest as part of the Bourbon Reforms.